 The existing conference facility was completely stripped out and a new internal ramp, raised access floor and acoustic doors were installed.
 High quality ceilings, carpets, doors and wall finishes were installed to create a first class learning environment.

 The result is a new state of the art computer based learning facility for University students designed to promote active, engaging and sustainable learning.

 University of Bradford Refurbishment Programme – Bradford

 Bradford, West Yorkshire

-Bowman Riley Architects was commissioned by the University of Bradford to provide design services, project management and CDM coordination on a number of refurbishment projects on the Horton and Chesham buildings.
+Bowman Riley was commissioned by the University of Bradford to provide design services, project management and CDM coordination on a number of refurbishment projects on the Horton and Chesham buildings.

 Both 1960s buildings needed substantial refurbishment works to improve their aesthetics, functionality and energy efficency.